7 Easy Steps Of Growing Citrus Trees In Containers

 Lemons are an excellent choice for both hot and cool summers.
-They like a warm subtropical temperature and coastal locations, and they yield fruit all year.
+They like a warm subtropical temperature and coastal locations, yielding fruit all year.
 It's one of the best container citrus trees!

 Lemon trees are usually only a few feet tall.
-If you reside in a mild-winter climate, you can grow any kind you desire.
+You can grow any kind you desire if you reside in a mild winter climate.

 Both ‘Sungold' and ‘Variegated Pink' have variegated green and yellow leaves.

 Summer heat is required for oranges to produce their sweet yet bitter fruit.
 Coastal places and northern climes with warm summers are not good for them.

 The navel orange varieties ‘Washington' and ‘Robertson' are almost identical.
 Two weeks earlier than ‘Washington,' ‘Robertson' bears fruit.
 Your orange harvest will be extended if you grow one of each.

 ‘Tarocco' is red-fleshed blood orange with a rich flavour and raspberry overtones.
 It's a fantastic espalier.

 The skin of the ‘Trovita' orange is thinner than that of navel oranges, and it lacks a navel.
 It also needs less heat than other orange varieties.

 The Dwarf Bearss Seedless Lime is another excellent citrus fruit to grow in containers.
 The fruits grow larger and mature throughout the winter and early spring.

 It is well-known for making an excellent patio and container plant, and its dark green foliage is very appealing.